foxyblocks/brunch-with-hampsters/README.md

     module.exports = CornController = Em.ObjectController.extend
       content: null

+##Testing

+Includes mocha for testing.

+`./bin/test` will run all the tests from from the command line using phantom-js.

+If you want to run the tests in the browser you can `brunch w -s` and then visit [localhost:3333/test/](http://localhost:3333/test/).
+This works with autoreload.

 ## Kudos
 This begun started as a frankenmoster of my favorite parts of